Professor: Dr. Kate Pulling

 E Mail: Use Canvas course mail

-Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, 24 August through 13 December.
-Classes will meet virtually using Canvas Conferences at the following times:
+Class Location & Times: This is a three-credit course that meets three hours per week for the sixteen weeks of the semester, which runs from 30 August through 19 December.
+Classes will meet virtually using Canvas BigBlueButton at the following times:

 Catalog Description: An introduction to the creation and styling of websites using HTML and CSS.
 Websites will include text, graphics, and multimedia.
 Prerequisite: IS 100B or IS 101 or Instructor approval.